pyFFTW/pyFFTW/index.rst

 and it's page in the python package index is
 `here <http://pypi.python.org/pypi/pyFFTW>`_.

-A comprehensive unittest suite is included with the source.
+A comprehensive unittest suite is included with the source on the repository.

 A quick (and very much non-comprehensive) usage example: